sarken/frontend-docs-test/patterns/regions.md

 The hyphenated class names are not in the view files and are only applied when the user has JavaScript enabled; therefore, they should not be used for styling the header elements.

-<h4 id="header-region-log-in-block">Log in block</h4>
+## Login block

-The log in block consists of a link that summons the small log in form when the user has JavaScript enabled or that takes the user to the log in page when they have JavaScript disabled.
+The login block consists of a link that summons the small login form when the user has JavaScript enabled or that takes the user to the log in page when they have JavaScript disabled.

 <div class="diagram">
   <ol>